Updated: Sep 15, 2022

 Then, add about 4 inches of organic matter or compost to the surface and incorporate it with a pitch fork to a depth of 6-8 inches (15 – 20cm).

-Raised or slightly mounded beds provide the best drainage for this herb, and be sure to keep your plants toward the center of the bed instead of at the edges.
+Raised or slightly mounded beds provide the best drainage for this herb garden favorite, and be sure to keep your plants toward the center of the bed instead of at the edges.
 This will help insulate their roots during the winter.

 Drainage is critical, so make sure your container/pot has at least one drainage hole in the bottom.